hiiamboris/red-wiki/Parse-Cookbook.md

 probe parse load source [ [paren! /TI] ]
 ```
 Please note, that `load`is necessary to load the string into memory.<br>
+"Load" here loads a string from memory to global context.<br>
+If the load results in a single value, it will be returned.
+If it results in a block, the block will be returned.
+No evaluation of the block will be done; however, words in the block will be bound to the global context.

 The use of `paren!` is instructive, i.e. just a check whether a series of items is enclosed in parantheses.

 ### Object-based approach (by Vladimir)